 Ice Castle in Minnesota and Wisconsin

 Ice castle is just magical locations.
-They are built each year by a private company during winter.
+Each year a private company built them during winter.
 The location change every year.
 They are a true fairytale backdrop!

 A Touch of 50s With the Mann Hopkins Cinema 6